 Mars Hill Cycling Camp is dedicated to being as transparent as possible regarding camp’s operations, especially as it pertains to camp’s planning, processes, and procedures regarding COVID-19.
-We may adjust information and requirements as we learn more about about best practices regarding COVID-19.

 We ask that all campers self-quarantine for two weeks prior to arriving on campus and avoid all high-risk COVID exposure activities.
 This is a key strategy to limit exposure to COVID in the two weeks before campers arrive—think of a family bubble.
 If campers and immediate family members create this bubble for those two weeks, then all of us are far more likely to arrive without COVID.